Here is a list of codes related to modulation schemes.

 Quadrature PSK (QPSK) code A quaternary encoding into a constellation of four points distributed equidistantly on a circle.
 For the case of \(\pi/4\)-QPSK, the constellation is \(\{e^{\pm i\frac{\pi}{4}},e^{\pm i\frac{3\pi}{4}}\}\).

-Quadrature-amplitude modulation (QAM) code Encodes into points into a subset of points lying on in \(\mathbb{R}^{2}\), here treated as \(\mathbb{C}\).
-Each pair of points is associated with a complex amplitude of an electromagnetic signal, and information is encoded into both the norm and phase of that signal [5; Ch.
+Quadrature-amplitude modulation (QAM) code Encodes into a finite set of points in \(\mathbb{R}^{2}\), often treated as \(\mathbb{C}\).
+Each point is associated with a complex amplitude of an electromagnetic signal, so information is encoded jointly in the in-phase and quadrature components [5; Ch.
 16].

 \(\Lambda_{24}\) Leech lattice Even unimodular lattice in 24 dimensions that exhibits optimal packing.
 Its automorphism group is the Conway group \(.0\) a.k.a.
 Co\(_0\).
 Codewords of the Leech lattice have been proposed to be used for a modulation scheme [6].